 The useful lives of intangible assets are assessed to be either finite or indefinite.
 Intangible assets with finite lives, such as Land Use Rights, Licence Agreements and Software, are amortised over the useful life and tested for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life is reviewed at least at each financial year-end.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are accounted for prospectively by changing the amortisation period or method, as appropriate, which is a change in accounting estimate.
-The amortisation expense on intangible assets with finite lives is recognised in profit or loss in the expense category consistent with the function of the intangible asset.
+The amortisation expense on intangible assets with finite lives is recognised in the Income Statement in the Depreciation and amortisation line.